 Interest income, foreign exchange gains or losses and impairment are recognised in profit or loss.
 Gain or loss on derecognition is recognised in profit or loss.

 Impairment of financial assets

-Impairment of financial assets is recognised on an expected credit loss (ECL) basis for the following assets:
+Impairment of financial assets is recognised on an expected credit loss (ECL) basis for financial assets measured at amortised cost.